chriswilly/demoCode/phasePlane/readme.md

-##phasePlane.py
+#phasePlane.py
-phasePlot is a work in progress that should take function and parameters arguments to create 2D phase plane plot
+phasePlot should take function and parameters arguments to create 2D phase plane plot, currently only 1 parameter